payal-j20/assignment_02/README.md

     "course_offered":["bsc","bca"]

 }
-validation annotation are included so that user enters correct data.Center code should be unique.
+validation annotation are included so that user enters correct data.Center code should be unique. request and response is in json.

-Send a get request to :https://vast-eyrie-18750.herokuapp.com/getcenters api to fetch all centers.
+2)Send a get request to :https://vast-eyrie-18750.herokuapp.com/getcenters api to fetch all centers.